-In recent months, Litecoin and Dogecoin have become a frequent fixtures in the cryptocurrency news world.
+In recent months, Litecoin and Dogecoin have become frequent fixture in the cryptocurrency news world.
 The former having soared in price ahead of its halving next month and Dogecoin, a cult albeit comedic coin in the industry, seeing serious increases in the last two weeks after gaining an important listing.
 However, what some people may not have realised is that the two are interlinked via their practice of merged mining.

-Merged mining is a form of crypto mining which sees the work done on a larger blockchain, known as a “Parent Blockchain”, reflect on a smaller blockchain too via Auxiliary Proof of Work (AuxPoW).
+Merged mining is a form of crypto mining that sees the work done on a larger blockchain, known as a “Parent Blockchain”, reflect on a smaller blockchain too via Auxiliary Proof of Work (AuxPoW).
 Hence, they benefit simultaneously.
 It is believed that this practice improves the security aspects of smaller proof-of-work (POW) blockchains as a result.

-As mentioned, this is partaken by both Litecoin and Dogecoin, two of the oldest crypto’s in the game who see a large volume of trading with 30,000 on-chain transactions daily.
+As mentioned, this is partaken by both Litecoin and Dogecoin, two of the oldest crypto in the game who see a large volume of trading with 30,000 on-chain transactions daily.
 Hence, this makes them the ideal coins to act as the subjects of the analysis newly released by Binance at the start of this weekend.